 Have you been injured on the job and need to claim workers’ compensation benefits in Atlanta?
-The workers’ compensation is a no-fault insurance plan to provide benefits to employees who get injured on the job.
+Workers’ compensation is a no-fault insurance plan to provide benefits to employees who get injured on the job.

 The system provides benefits for lost wages, medical expenses, disability benefits, and death benefits.
-However, insurance companies and employers are not always willing to give the compensation benefits an injured worker deserves.
+However, insurance companies are not always willing to pay the workers’ comp benefits employees deserve.

-However, there are upper limits on the worker’s compensation pay.
-For instance, $675 is the maximum weekly payment for temporary total disability.
+However, there are upper limits on the worker’s compensation benefits.
+For instance, $800 is the maximum weekly payment for an accident that happened on or after July 1, 2023.

 What Are the Types of Workers’ Compensation Benefits in Atlanta?

 In Georgia, there are 4 types of disability benefits paid under the worker’s compensation insurance.
-As far as the type of benefit awarded is concerned, it depends on the extent of disability as well as the time up to which it is expected to last.
+As far as the type of benefit awarded is concerned, it depends on the extent of disability and how long it is expected to last.

 Temporary Total Disability Benefits

-As per GA Code 34-9-261, an injured employee becomes eligible for temporary total disability benefits when the doctor determines that the employee is unable to work or they put the employee on light duty work and light-duty work isn’t available.
+According to Georgia Code 34-9-261, an injured employee becomes eligible for temporary total disability benefits when the doctor determines that the employee cannot work or suitable light-duty work isn’t available.

 These workers’ compensation benefits in Atlanta can continue to be paid for a maximum of 400 weeks from the date of injury.
 If an authorized doctor gives a light-duty work release to an injured worker, these benefits might be limited to 52 consecutive weeks.